Sedimentary facies, depositional environments and palaeogeographic evolution of the Neogene Denizli Basin, SW Anatolia, Turkey

 Alcicek H., Varol B., ÖZKUL M.

-• Keywords: Neogene, facies analysis, stable isotopes, palaeoclimate, alluvial fans, lacustrine, fluvial, MIOCENE LACUSTRINE DEPOSITS, BUYUK MENDERES GRABEN, EBRO BASIN, ALASEHIR GRABEN, WESTERN TURKEY, CRUSTAL EXTENSION, TRENDING BASINS, ALLUVIAL-FAN, MADRID BASIN, SYSTEM
+• Anahtar Kelimeler: Neogene, facies analysis, stable isotopes, palaeoclimate, alluvial fans, lacustrine, fluvial, MIOCENE LACUSTRINE DEPOSITS, BUYUK MENDERES GRABEN, EBRO BASIN, ALASEHIR GRABEN, WESTERN TURKEY, CRUSTAL EXTENSION, TRENDING BASINS, ALLUVIAL-FAN, MADRID BASIN, SYSTEM

 The Denizli Basin (southwestern Anatolia, Turkey) contains a record of environmental changes dating since the Early Miocene.
 Detailed facies analysis of the Neogene formations in this half-graben enables us to document successive depositional regimes and palaeogeographic settings.
 Sedimentation commenced in the Early Miocene with the deposition of alluvial-fan and fluvial facies (Kizilburun Formation).
 At this stage, alluvial fans sourced from elevated areas to the south prograded towards the basin centre.
 The Middle Miocene time saw the establishment of marginal lacustrine and wetland environments followed by the development of a shallow lake (Sazak Formation).
 The uppermost part of this unit consists of evaporitic saline lake and saline mudflat facies that grade upward into brackish lacustrine deposits of Late Miocene-Pliocene age (Kolankaya Formation).
 The lake became shallower at the end of the Pliocene time, as is indicated by expansion shoreface/foreshore facies.
 In the Early Quaternary, the Denizli Basin was transformed into a graben by the activation of ESE-trending normal faults.
 Alluvial fans were active at the basin margins, whereas a meandering river system occupied the basin central part.